A dental crown (also known as a dental cap) is a restoration used in any one of three situations:

 PORCELAIN FUSED TO METAL (PFM) CROWNS are used when both strength and aesthetics are important.
 These crowns have a metal base to provide strength, with porcelain layered on top to resemble a natural tooth.
 Excellent aesthetic results can also be achieved with this type of crown.

-Which type is suitable for me?
+Which type of crown is suitable for me?

 There may be more than one option suitable for you and your tooth, and your dentist will discuss with you the benefits and advantages of each type of dental crown, or dental cap, along with the respective costs.